Birthday: 01/07/33 Mile PR: 4:45.00 - 1955 (former world best)

 College: University of Birmingham

 On May 29, 1954 during the Midland Championships in Birmingham, England, Diane Leather became the first woman to break the 5 minute Mile barrier with a time of 4:59.6 finishing well before any of her competitors.
 At the time she was a 21-year-old analytical chemist at the University of Birmingham.
 Because the IAAF did not keep records above 800 meters for women at that time, she was only acknowledged with a world’s best time; not a world record.
 She had competed in the 800 meters earlier that afternoon.

 Over the next year, she dropped her Mile "best" to 4:45.0 – a time that stood for seven years.

 Leather had only been training for two years when she went sub-5.
-During her career she had won five WAAA titles between 1954 and 1957 and she also won 4 consecutive national cross country titles (1953-56).
-In 1954 and 1958 she was a silver medalist at the European Championships in the 800 meters.
+During her career she had won five WAAA titles between 1954 & 1957 and she also won 4 consecutive national cross country titles (1953-56) as well as three International Cross Country Championships crowns, 1954-55 and 1957.
+In 1954 & 1958, Diane earned silver medals at the European Championships in the 800 meters.

 She was an Olympian in Rome 1960, competing in the 800 meters as Mrs. Diane Charles.